 Wednesday Worklaw Alert: Update on NYC Rights for “At Will” Fast-Food Employees

 A new, unprecedented protection law for New York City fast-food employees will take effect next month, in July 2021.
-Mayor Bill de Blasio signed off on this bill in January of 2021, after it passed the New York City Council in December 2020.The legislation provides fast-food workers with rare protection against unfair termination and sets a new precedent against the “at will” standard of employment in the U.S. Here, at The Law Office of Christopher Q. Davis, we support extending more rights and protections to those who are typically marginalized in employment, including fast-food workers.
+Mayor Bill de Blasio signed off on this bill in January of 2021, after it passed the New York City Council in December 2020.The legislation provides fast-food workers with rare protection against unfair termination and sets a new precedent against the “at will” standard of employment in the U.S. Here, at The Working Solutions Law Firm, we support extending more rights and protections to those who are typically marginalized in employment, including fast-food workers.

 The Harm of At-Will Employment for Fast-Food Employees